 FlandersMake.
 Optimal interaction between machines and humans is a crucial feature to respond to the increasing trend of customized products.
 In such factories, the creativity and intelligence of operators and the precision and power of machines are a perfectly working match.
-FlandersMake will guide you through the different research objectives and results.
+FlandersMake presented different research objectives and results.

 Click here to learn more about FlandersMake.

 LASE.
 In the production of automotive interior systems, exterior plastics, fuel systems and drive trains & axles, state-of-the art automated production equipment is vital in order to be competitive.
-LASE will present a number of case studies illustrating best practices and recent innovations.
+LASE presented a number of case studies illustrating best practices and recent innovations.

 Click here to learn more about LASE.

 Proceedix.
 Companies need more effective ways to connect their people with relevant and up-to-date information.
-In this presentation, Proceedix will share a number of case studies illustrating how leading companies are using mobile and wearable technology to improve productivity and quality.
+In this presentation, Proceedix shared a number of case studies illustrating how leading companies are using mobile and wearable technology to improve productivity and quality.